-Tuition for the online based MPH Program set at a per credit rate.
+Tuition for the online-based MPH program is set at a per credit rate.
 There is no block tuition option.
 All tuition is assessed at the same rate, regardless of residency status.
-There are however additional fees assessed for online courses.
+There are, however, additional fees assessed for online courses.

 Online Program Tuition